keshprasadbca2024-collab/Emotion-Detection-Learning-Support-Engine/README.md

 18. BERT Classifier with Class Weighting & Keyword Adjustments

 A BERT classifier was used for emotion detection.
 Class weighting was applied to handle imbalanced data, and keyword adjustments were added to improve prediction accuracy.

+19. Mixed-Emotion Detection (≥15% Secondary Scores)
+The system can detect multiple emotions in a single text.
+If a secondary emotion has a confidence score of 15% or more, it is also included in the prediction.